palaxi0/klagan/README.md

 $ pip install -r requirements.txt

-Run
+Run from the root

-python -m unittest test_auto_search.Test_Klagan
+pytest -v

 That would cover the selenium part